Language, Literacy and Numeracy (LLN) Support Policy

 Students do not have to get 100% correct in the assessment to demonstrate a satisfactory performance.
 Ultimately the trainer/assessor has discretion as to whether or not the student is up to the course.
 Trainers/assessors base their judgement on:

-- if the student can complete the enrolment form in full
+- if the student can complete the enrollment form in full

 - if the student obtains at least 90% correct in the assessment